BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 \end{equation}

 This paradox is related to the barber that shaves everyone that does not shave themselves.
-If that is the case, does the barber shave himselve?
+If that is the case, does the barber shave themselves?

 Another example involves the the proof of the [Halting Problem]({% post_url 2021-06-08-Informatics-a-love-letter %}).
 To prove it, one can establish a self-referential relation between a machine that presumable solves the Halting Problem.